-- The University of the Arts in downtown Philadelphia is located near several arts venues, like the Kimmel Center for the Performing Arts, the Merriam Theater and six additional theaters that are within walking distance.
+- The University of the Arts in downtown Philadelphia is located near several arts venues, like the Kimmel Center for the Performing Arts, the Merriam Theater and several additional theaters that are within walking distance.
 The university's Ira Brind School of Theater Arts includes prestigious professors, like a Tony Award nominee, a member of the Royal Shakespeare Company and a Barrymore Award winner.
 The school awards a BFA in Acting.

-Temple University is member of the University/Resident Theatre Association, an organization that promotes the interaction of theater schools and professional theaters.
+Temple University is a member of the University/Resident Theatre Association, an organization that promotes the interaction of theater schools and professional theaters.
 Many of the faculty members have worked professionally in the industry and actively participate in the Philadelphia theater scene.
 Students in the theater program can choose to concentrate in acting.

 Bachelor of Arts in Theater, Acting Concentration

 In the bachelor's degree program, students complete both foundational and acting concentration work.
 Foundation courses include topics in the theater process, theater history, acting and a production practicum.
-In order to take advanced courses in acting, student must audition.
+In order to take advanced courses in acting, students must audition.
 Advanced courses include speech and voice for actors, basic movement, thesis projects and theater workshop.

 Minor in Theater